 Separate advertisements may appear for programmes other than PGP, specific to each participating IIM.
-Before a prospective candidate makes a decision to appear for CAT 2019, he/she must visit the website and/or read the programme advertisement of the concerned IIM and specific programmes to ensure accurate and updated information on the programmes he/she wants to apply for, including eligibility requirements and admission processes.
-The CAT 2019 scores are allowed to be used by listed non-IIM member institutions.
-The list of non-IIM member institutions that have registered to avail of the CAT 2019 scores is provided at website.
+Before a prospective candidate makes a decision to appear for CAT 2021, he/she must visit the website and/or read the programme advertisement of the concerned IIM and specific programmes to ensure accurate and updated information on the programmes he/she wants to apply for, including eligibility requirements and admission processes.
+The CAT 2021 scores are allowed to be used by listed non-IIM member institutions.
+The list of non-IIM member institutions that have registered to avail of the CAT 2021 scores is provided at Website.
 Please note that IIMs have no role in the selection process of non-IIM institutions.

 INFORMATION SOURCES: CAT website

 Help Desk Number: 18002090830

 - The candidate must hold a Bachelor’s Degree, with at least 50% marks or equivalent CGPA [45% in the case of candidates belonging to the Scheduled Caste (SC), Scheduled Tribe (ST) and Persons with Disability (PwD) categories], awarded by any University or educational institution as incorporated by an Act of Parliament or State legislature in India or declared to be deemed as an University under Section 3 of the UGC Act, 1956, or possess an equivalent qualification recognised by the Ministry of HRD, Government of India.